ldrobnik/10dlc/docs/10dlc.md

 Always provide up-to-date and accurate details during the registration process.
 The information you enter might affect message throughput.

 :::

-This guide uses the following Wavix gateways:

-- Register your Brand
-- Register your campaign and outbound numbers (aka 10DLCs or Sender IDs)

 ## 10DLC brand registration